Swelling after lens replacement. Rehabilitation after cataract removal

 Loss of color intensity, colors may be less intense or yellowed

-Problems with the perception of shape or difference between shades of color
+Problems perceiving shapes or differences between shades of color

 Cataracts usually result in decreased vision, even in daylight.
-Most people with cataracts have similar changes in both eyes, although one eye may not see as well as the other.
-Many people with this condition have only minor visual changes.
+Most people with cataracts have similar changes in both eyes, although one eye may see worse than the other.
+Many people with this condition have only minor changes in vision.

 Cataract: complications.
 Cataract complications

 Recovery after cataract surgery is uneventful in 98% of patients.
-Complications, moderate or severe, are rare but require medical attention.
+Complications, moderate to severe, are quite rare but require medical attention.

 All complications of cataract surgery are divided into 2 categories: postoperative and intraoperative (those that arose during the operation).

 During cataract surgery, the eye can become infected.
-Some infections lead to the fact that the patient loses not only sight, but also the eye itself.
-Reducing the risk to a minimum is possible with the use of antibiotics before and during surgery.
-If the inflammation is external, it can be cured quickly, but if the infection develops in the eye itself, additional surgery may be required.
+Some infections lead to the patient losing not only vision, but also the eye itself.
+The risk can be minimized by using antibiotics before and during surgery.
+If the inflammation is external, it can be cured quickly, but if the infection develops in the eye itself, additional surgical intervention may be required.

-Increase the likelihood of intraocular infection discharge from the incision.
-In some cases, additional sutures are needed, but more often, a pressure bandage is sufficient to promote healing.
+Discharge from the incision increases the likelihood of intraocular infection.
+In some cases, additional stitches are necessary, but more often a pressure bandage is sufficient to promote healing.

 Another possible complication of cataract surgery is bleeding inside the eye.
-It is rare, because the incision or puncture does not affect the blood vessels.
-However, a bleeding vascular membrane of the eye can cause vision loss, so this complication should be taken very seriously.
+It is rare because the cut or puncture does not affect the blood vessels.
+However, a bleeding choroid can cause vision loss, so this complication should be taken very seriously.

-Cataract removal is dangerous and the likelihood of an increase in intraocular pressure is secondary glaucoma.
-This disease is treated with medication, but in some individual cases, surgery is required.
+Cataract removal is also dangerous and there is a risk of increased intraocular pressure – secondary glaucoma.
+This disease is treated with medication, but in some isolated cases surgery is required.

 Complications may appear 2-3 months after extraction.
-For example, macular tissue of the retina may become inflamed.
-This phenomenon is called cystoid macular edema.
-It is characterized by blurred vision and requires radical treatment methods and special analysis during the examination.
+For example, the macular tissue of the retina may become inflamed.
+This phenomenon is called cystoid edema of the maculum.
+It is characterized by blurred vision and requires radical treatment methods and special analysis during examination.

 Some complications may occur even a year after the operation.
-This is a retinal detachment, which can be caused by remnants of the vitreous gel.
+We are talking about retinal detachment, which can be caused by remnants of the vitreous gel.

 To reduce the risk of complications, the operation is performed first on one eye, and after a certain time on the other.

-With a disease such as a cataract, complications can occur not only after surgery, but also in the process of maturation of the disease.
-And the cataract itself can become a complication of other diseases, for example, diabetes.
+With a disease such as cataract, complications can arise not only after surgery, but also during the maturation of the disease.
+And cataracts themselves can become a complication of other diseases, for example, diabetes.

-Do not underestimate the disease.
-Even an immature cataract can cause irreparable damage to vision.
-To avoid premature development of the disease, you need to carry out regular prophylaxis and periodically visit an ophthalmologist.
-And in no case should you refuse treatment, even a complicated cataract, when the lens is removed and replaced with an artificial lens, will not be able to deprive a person of vision.
+Don't underestimate the disease.
+Even immature cataracts can cause irreparable damage to vision.
+To avoid premature development of the disease, you need to carry out regular preventative care and periodically visit an ophthalmologist.
+And under no circumstances refuse treatment; even complicated cataracts, when the lens is removed and replaced with an artificial lens, cannot deprive a person of vision.
 However, the earlier treatment is started, the lower the risk of various complications.
 95% of patients who decided to fight cataracts were able to regain their former visual acuity.

-People who have experienced this know that in most cases you can only get rid of it .
+People who have encountered this know that in most cases you can only get rid of it .
 This procedure is performed by a surgeon and does not last very long.

-But despite the vast experience of the doctor, there is still a possibility that visual impairment will occur after phacoemulsification.
-Therefore, all patients, before going to the operation, want to know what complications can be after cataract surgery and how it can be corrected.
+But despite the doctor’s vast experience, there is still a possibility that vision deterioration will occur after phacoemulsification.
+Therefore, before going for surgery, all patients want to know what complications may occur after cataract surgery and how this can be corrected.

 What are the types of complications after cataract removal?

 Phacoemulsification of cataracts is a safe procedure.
-But despite this, after IOL implantation, complications can occur.
+But despite this, complications may arise after IOL implantation.
 The period of their origin is both the process of surgical intervention and after some time.

 • implant displacement;